PKUFlyingPig/cs-self-learning/docs/index.en.md

 The book is currently organized to include the following sections (if you have other good suggestions, or would like to join the ranks of contributors, please feel free to email [zhongyinmin@pku.edu.cn](mailto:zhongyinmin@pku.edu.cn) or ask questions in the issue).

+- User guide for this book: Given the numerous resources covered in this book, I have developed corresponding usage guides based on different people's free time and learning objectives.
+- A reference CS learning plan: This is a comprehensive and systematic CS self-learning plan that I have formulated based on my own self-study experience.
 - Productivity Toolkit: IDE, VPN, StackOverflow, Git, Github, Vim, Latex, GNU Make and so on.
-- Environment configuration: PC/Server development environment setup, DevOps tutorials and so on.
 - Book recommendations: Those who have read the CSAPP must have realized the importance of good books.
 I will list links to books and resources in different areas of Computer Science that I find rewarding to read.
-- **List of high quality CS courses**: I will summarize all the high quality foreign CS courses I have taken into different categories and give relevant self-learning advice.
-Most of them will have a separate repository containing relevant resources as well as my homework/project implementations.
+- **List of high quality CS courses**: I will summarize all the high quality foreign CS courses I have taken and the community contributed into different categories and give relevant self-learning advice.
+Most of them will have a separate repository containing relevant resources as well as the homework/project implementations.

 ## **The place where dreams start —— CS61A**